Chart Color Schemes

 Employment drivers in Reservoir - South East are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-The area has a particular employment specialization in public administration & safety, with an employment share of 1.3 times the regional level.
-However, professional & technical employs only 8.1% of local workers, below Greater Melbourne's 10.1%.
-Employment levels increased by 0.8% and labour force increased by 0.5% in Reservoir - South East during the year to September 2025, causing the unemployment rate to fall by 0.4 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising 0.3 percentage points.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Reservoir - South East's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.
+Conversely, professional & technical services employ only 8.1% of local workers, below Greater Melbourne's 10.1%.
+Limited local employment opportunities are indicated by the discrepancy between working population and resident population counts.
+In the year to September 2025, employment levels increased by 0.8%, and labour force grew by 0.5%, reducing the unemployment rate by 0.4 percentage points.
+In contrast, Greater Melbourne recorded higher employment growth of 3.0% and labour force growth of 3.3%, with a slight increase in unemployment.
+National employment forecasts from Jobs and Skills Australia (May-25) suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Reservoir - South East's employment mix indicates local employment should increase by 6.5% over five years and 13.5% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment